 Maths is taught with a combination of carpet sessions and access to mathematical activities within the continuous provision.
 EYFS staff ensure that children are completing maths tasks within the provision and ensuring application of taught skills across all areas learning.
 Teaching is based on the Mastery approach.
-Planning comes from the NCETM mastering number scheme.
+Planning comes from the NCETM mastering number scheme which is taught four times a week, as well as a weekly shape, space and measure carpet session.
 Pupils will build on previous experiences of number from their home and nursery environments, and further develop their skills with the aim to equip all children with a deep, secure and adaptable understanding of mathematical concepts.
 Building these foundations will allow the children to understand and answer the how and why, with the ability to apply this to more complex maths as they move further up the school.